The 45 Most Iconic Famous Couples Of All Time

-Oprah Winfrey and Stedman Graham, Not Married: She may be the first African-American billionaire, but long before Oprah became a household name, she fell richly in love with longtime partner Stedman Graham.
-The two have not tied the knot, but their decades-long partnership demonstrates their dedication to one another.
+She may be the first African-American billionaire, but long before Oprah became a household name, she fell richly in love with longtime partner Stedman Graham.
+They began dating in 1986, and were even engaged to be married in 1992.
+Although the two never did end up tying the knot, their decades-long partnership demonstrates their dedication to one another.

 Goldie Hawn and Kurt Russell